-(18) Balancing Energy Service deployment instructions by ERCOT to any QSE are constrained by the amount of power that can be deployed in fifteen (15) minutes at the QSE specified ramp rate in the QSE’s bid.
+(18) With the exception of Balancing Up - Load, Balancing Energy Service deployment instructions by ERCOT to any QSE are constrained by the amount of power that can be deployed in fifteen (15) minutes at the QSE specified ramp rate in the QSE’s bid.
+Deployment instructions for Balancing Up - Load are constrained by the amount of the block bid.

 Balancing Energy Service recall instructions by ERCOT are not constrained by the QSE specified ramp rate.
-However, the QSE is expected to recall those instructions at a ramp rate that would comply to the instruction in five (5) minutes.
+However, the QSE is expected to recall those instructions at the specified ramp rate.
 Energy provided outside of the target settlement interval as a result of the ramping specified above will be considered instructed deviation.

 Loads acting as Resources qualified to provide Responsive Reserve, Non-Spinning Reserve, or Replacement Reserve Services may also be used by ERCOT to provide Balancing Energy under the OOME instructions and pricing structure.
-ERCOT shall not use Loads acting as a Resource qualified to provide only Balancing Energy Up Service under the OOME instructions and pricing structure.
+ERCOT shall not use Loads qualified to provide only Balancing Up Load Service under the OOME instructions and pricing structure.

+[PIP119: The calculation for OOME only takes instructions to generators into account.
+There is no provision for Loads acting as Resource in the OOME market.
+Once LaaR can be taken into account, item 20 above should added above]

-added aboveThe minimum number of megawatts of Balancing Energy Service that may be offered to ERCOT is one (1) MW.
+The minimum number of megawatts of Balancing Energy Service that may be offered to ERCOT is one (1) MW.

 Regulation Service (RGS)